merchise/xotl.ql/docs/source/_revenge/scanners.rst

 \... and so on.

-Notice, however, the last instruction in all the basic expression shown so far is RETURN_VALUE and that is not recognized by the grammar presented.
+Notice, however, the last instruction in all the basic expression shown so far is `RETURN_VALUE`:opcode: and that is not recognized by the grammar presented.
 Before trying to attempt a solution for this issue, let's inspect conditional expressions.